Carbondale, Illinois: Media

 The area is served by a regional daily newspaper, The Southern Illinoisan and the university's Daily Egyptian, as well as two weeklies, the Carbondale Times and the Nightlife.

+The Southern Illinoisan was formerly headquartered in Carbondale.

+Education

+Most of Carbondale is in the Carbondale Elementary School District 95.
+Portions are in the Unity Point Community Consolidated School District 140 and the Giant City Community Consolidated School District 130, also elementary school districts.
+All of Carbondale is in the Carbondale Community High School District 165.

+Southern Illinois University Carbondale is in Carbondale.

 Transportation

 This statue was placed here by Station Carbondale, Inc. through donations from people dedicated to the preservation of Carbondale's railroad history.
 The first train came to Carbondale on July 4, 1854.
 At the peak of the city's railroad traffic, as many as 53 passenger trains passed through here each day.

 Highways

 The city of Carbondale sits on the intersection of U.S. Route 51 and Illinois Route 13.
 Interstate 57 is accessible to the east on Route 13 at Marion, and to the south on Rt.
 51 near Dongola.
 Interstate 64 is accessible to the north on Rt.
 51. Interstate 24 is accessible six miles south of Marion on I-57.
 The city is 331 highway miles from Chicago, 96 highway miles from St. Louis, and 213 highway miles from Memphis.
 (A historical note: When Illinois first developed the state highway system in the 1920s, what is now Rt.
 51 was Illinois Route 2, which ran the length of the state).